afeld/python-public-policy/syllabus.md

 - [**Visualizations incomplete, e.g. missing meaningful title/labels:**](https://python-public-policy.afeld.me/en/latest/lecture_3.html#chart-hygiene) -0.1 points
 - **Unattempted Steps:** -0.4 points

-If the submission showed effort, feedback will be given through [annotations in Brightspace](https://www.iup.edu/instructional-design/brightspace-information-hub/add-annotations-to-student-submissions-in-d2l-assignments.html).
+If the submission showed effort, feedback will be given.

 For submissions that showed effort and were on time, the assignment can be resubmitted to improve the score.
-This will be due before the next class (the `End Date` on Assignments in Brightspace), and can be resubmitted through Brightspace.
+This will be due before the next class.

 Requests for extensions will only be considered if made before the deadline.